The King's School, Canterbury: King's Week

-A festival of arts, held during the last week of the summer term, introduced by Fred Shirley in 1952.
-The week has featured over 100 events, ranging from classical concerts to theatre performances, held in locations around Canterbury.
-Events have been free to attend and required no booking and a number were broadcast live.
+A festival of arts, held during the last week of the summer term was introduced by Fred Shirley in 1952.
+The week features over 100 events, ranging from classical concerts to theatrical performances held in locations around Canterbury.
+Events have been free to attend, and a number are broadcast live.

-The week has culminated in Commemoration day (known as "Commem") on the last day of the school year when the school leavers in 6a wore court dress of white tie and tails, with breeches and black stockings, or their national dress, and the whole school attended a service to commemorate the school benefactors; such benefactors include Mathew Parker, the first Archbishop of Canterbury of Elizabeth I.
+The week culminates with Commemoration Day (known as "Commem") on the last day of the school year.
+On this day, the school leavers in 6a wear "Court Dress" of white tie and tails with breeches and black stockings, or their national dress.
+The whole school attends a service to commemorate the school benefactors, opening with a prayer as follows: “the advantages afforded in this place by the munificence of founders and benefactors”.
+42 benefactors are remembered by name.

+Such benefactors include the school's founder St Augustine of Canterbury, and notable figures including Thomas Cranmer, who was responsible for the re-founding of the school, and Matthew Parker, who established scholarships for King's pupils to Corpus Christi College, Cambridge.